newjersey/dhs-oneapp/plan/goals.md

+**USDS Note:** *This was our original thinking about goals for the project.
+Some of these may be outdated.*

 ### Design Principles
    * Easy to understand - applicant can easily make it through the process
    * Simple as possible - applicant can complete the process in a minimal amount of steps